KhoiFish/yarr/README.md

 * [Parallel demo with wasm-bindgen](https://github.com/rustwasm/wasm-bindgen/tree/main/examples/raytrace-parallel)
 * [Drop-in wasm parallelism with wasm-bindgen-rayon](https://github.com/GoogleChromeLabs/wasm-bindgen-rayon)
 * [Manage web worker communication with Comlink](https://github.com/GoogleChromeLabs/comlink)

+## Special Thanks
+I'd like to thank the following people:
+* Peter Shirley, whose books really inspired me.
+As a kid, I always loved computer generated graphics, and his down-to-earth lessons made my childhood dream of writing a raytracer come true.
+* Diep Mai, for his friendship, and for introducing me to Rust.
+I finally got around to learning how to Rust!

 ## License
 This is free and open-source software distributed under the MIT License.